jenofdoom/summer-of-tech-angular-bootcamp/README.md

 summer-of-tech-js-bootcamp
 ==========================

-This JavaScript tutorial for Summer of Tech 2013 Bootcamps is based heavily on the [AngularJS example](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs) on the [todomvc](http://todomvc.com/architecture-examples/angularjs/) site.
+This JavaScript tutorial for Summer of Tech Bootcamp is based heavily on the [AngularJS example](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs) on the [todomvc](http://todomvc.com/architecture-examples/angularjs/) site.
 This version is stripped down somewhat - it's an introduction as opposed to a features demo.

 The [master branch of this repo](https://github.com/jenofdoom/summer-of-tech-js-bootcamp) contains the 'stub' of our todo application.
 It's a starting point, it doesn't totally work yet.
 Making it work is up to you.
 Read on to find out how to accomplish this.